Frequently Asked Questions

 TLEF funding will not support the cost of faculty or staff travel or conference expenses or other dissemination costs.
 It is possible to use TLEF funding to support a student to attend a conference if the purpose is to share results from the TLEF project.

+Yes, you can request TLEF funding to support catering.
 Catering requests should be proportionate and reasonable and the proposal must clearly show how such support will maximize the benefit of the overall project goals.
 The adjudication committee will cut catering costs if they are deemed excessive.

 TLEF funds cannot be used to purchase external consulting or other types of services where support and expertise is available within UBC at a reasonable cost and in a timely manner.

-If you are returning for 2nd- or 3rd-year funding, your application form will automatically include a "Summary of Work Accomplished to Date" section, where you will provide an update on work completed as well as an update on how much money has been spent or is planned to be spent, in the previous funding year.
+If you are returning for 2nd- or 3rd-year funding, your renewal application form will automatically include a "Summary of Work Accomplished to Date" section, where you will provide an update on work completed as well as an update on how much money has been spent or is planned to be spent, in the previous funding year.

 TLEF applicants receive feedback on their applications in December (for Large TLEF Transformation projects) and February (for Small TLEF Innovation projects).